tess1o/go-ecoflow/README.md

 I don't have those devices, however I will try to implement the APIs

-1. Set API for Power Stations "PRO"
-2. Set API for Smart Home Panel
+1. Set API for Smart Home Panel
-3. Set API for PowerStream Micro-inverter
+2. Set API for PowerStream Micro-inverter
-4. Set API for WAVE Air Conditioner
+3. Set API for WAVE Air Conditioner
-5. Set API for GLACIER
+4. Set API for GLACIER
-6. Set API for Power Kits
+5. Set API for Power Kits